Index Divergence Example

 RSI Divergence Examples

-RSI classic bullish divergence setup warns of a possible change in the trend from downwards to upwards.
-This is because even though the price moved lower the volume of sellers that moved price lower was less as illustrated & displayed by RSI.
+RSI classic bullish divergence trade setup warns of a possible change in the trend from downwards to upward.
+This is because even though the price moved lower the volume of sellers that moved price lower was less just as illustrated & displayed by RSI.
 This is a technical indicator of the underlying weakness of the downward trend.

 RSI hidden bullish divergence occurs when there's a retracement in an up-wards trend.